Can a Passenger Jet Land Automatically by Itself?

 Categories of Instrument Landing System (ILS)

-There are varying levels of ILS categories; CAT I, II & III A/B/C.
+The ILS categories are as follows: CAT I, II & III A/B/C.

 CAT I (manual landing) requires a manual landing but runway visibility must be more than 550 meters and pilots must be in sight of the runway by an altitude of 200ft.